ngtcp2/ngtcp2/doc/source/programmers-guide.rst

 Timers
 ------

-The library does not ask any timestamp to an operating system.
+The library does not ask an operating system any timestamp.
 Instead, an application has to supply timestamp to the library.
 The type of timestamp in ngtcp2 library is :type:`ngtcp2_tstamp` which is nanosecond resolution.
 The library only cares the difference of timestamp, so it does not have to be a system clock.
 A monotonic clock should work better.
 It should be same clock passed to